A residually finite analogue of Kegel's theorem on splitting automorphisms: Introduction

 \begin{problem}{\cite[Sozutov, Problem 10.59]{kourovka21}} Is a \(p'\)-group \(G\) locally nilpotent if it admits a splitting automorphism \(\varphi\) of prime order \(p\) such that all subgroups of the form

 are nilpotent? \end{problem}

 Our first main result gives a positive answer in the periodic residually finite case, and in fact implies bounded nilpotency class.

-\begin{theorem} There is a natural valued function $f$ such that if \(G\) is a periodic residually finite group admitting a splitting automorphism \(\varphi\) of prime order \(p\) then \(G\) is nilpotent of class less than \(f(p)\). \end{theorem}
+\begin{theorem} There is a natural valued function $f$ such that if \(G\) is a periodic residually finite $p'$-group admitting a splitting automorphism \(\varphi\) of prime order \(p\) then \(G\) is nilpotent of class at most \(f(p)\). \end{theorem}

 As an immediate consequence, Sozutov's problem has a positive answer for residually finite groups.

 \begin{cor} Let \(G\) be a periodic residually finite \(p'\)-group admitting a splitting automorphism \(\varphi\) of prime order \(p\) such that